-On March 1, 2018, the OEB approved the application by the IESO, in its capacity as the Smart Metering Entity (SME), for a smart metering charge (SMC) for the 2018-2022 period.39 A distributor shall charge the current OEB-approved SMC until the OEB approves any updated SMC.
+On March 1, 2018, the OEB approved the application by the IESO, in its capacity as the Smart Metering Entity (SME), for a smart metering charge (SMC) for the 2018-2022 period.
+The OEB also issued a letter to all licensed electricity distributors outlining that the SMC is a pass through amount to be charged by distributors to all applicable customers in the Residential and General Service <50kW classes.
+The retail level charge appears as the Smart Metering Entity Charge on a distributor's tariff of rates and charges.
+A distributor shall charge the current OEB-approved SMC until the OEB approves any updated SMC.